PSDI-UK/psdi-data-conversion/doc/conversion_chaining.md

 where $a$ is the maximum of the range and $b$ is the minimum.
 In cases where this number is converted to another number with the same precision, this variance can be used as a rough estimate of the loss of precision.
 It's possible that numbers will simply be copied over without any loss of precision, but it's best to be safest and impose a minimal cost for each conversion.

 If this value is stored to fewer decimal places, e.g. for "3.51", the range becomes 3.505 through 3.515, increasing the variance by a factor of 100 per decimal place lost.
 So if we wished to represent this directly in the weight, we could impose weight of $100^N$, where $N$ is the number of decimal places lost, with a minimum value of 1.

+This level of accurately representing the variance isn't necessary, however.
+We're free to scale the values as we wish, as long as there isn't a risk of lower-tier changes overwhelming higher-tier changes.
+If we were to use a similar method to the weights for types of information and use bits for each level of precision lost, we would need to reserve 3 bits for each digit to be comfortable.

+If we account for the values taken up by the time weight, this gives only enough room to represent 5 digits of precision loss in a 32-bit integer, which isn't likely to be enough - formats can range from just a few digits up to 16, or possibly more.
+It's safest to use a 64-bit integer here, giving us triple the room to store precision weight information, which should be enough for reasonable use cases.